Mull Fiddle Week Logo

 Instrumental Classes

-Classes in fiddle, cello, whistle/flute and accompaniment will be offered daily, alongside whole group gatherings for groupwork, led by Mhairi Hall and Mike Vass.
+Classes in fiddle, cello, whistle/flute and guitar/mandola/bouzouki (or strumming instruments!) will be offered daily, alongside whole group gatherings for groupwork.

-For the melody players, with a real focus on deep learning, the week will offer classes in by-ear, tune learning; incorporating technique, improving aural skills, relevant theoretical knowledge as well as stylistic features of Scottish/English and Irish traditional music.
+For the melody players, with a real focus on deep learning, the week will offer classes in by-ear, tune learning; incorporating technique, improving aural skills, relevant theoretical knowledge as well as stylistic features of Scottish, English and Scandinavian music.

 Fiddle